BorgwardtLab/proteinshake-v1/docs/readthedocs/source/notes/contribution.rst

 - We follow Black formatting.
 It's best to install an extension for your editor.
 - Use `typing` for your class and function signatures.
 - Provide a docstring for every class or function.
 The online documentation will automatically build from these.
-Our documentation system uses `Sphinx <https://documentation-style-guide-sphinx.readthedocs.io/en/latest/style-guide.html>`_ with the awesome-sphinx theme, see their documentation for format instructions.
+Our documentation system uses `Sphinx <https://documentation-style-guide-sphinx.readthedocs.io/en/latest/style-guide.html>`_ with the `awesome-sphinx theme <https://sphinxawesome.xyz/>`_, see their documentation for format instructions.
 - Performance is key.
 Especially transforms are called very often during training, and it is crucial that execution time is minimized.
 Avoid for-loops and vectorize as much as you can.
 - Every piece of code needs a test case.
 Our testing pipeline covers most modules automatically, see the coverage report when you open a PR.
 Ideally, a PR should not decrease the coverage.